-- All pedestrian crossings shall provide for direct or single phase crossing.
-This shall ensure that pedestrians can cross streets without having to stop halfway on a central traffic island for passing traffic. - Raised table footway crossovers shall be provided where access and other minor streets intersect; - Footpaths shall be continued at the same level across vehicular entrances.
+- All pedestrian and cyclist crossings shall provide for direct or single phase crossing and, where appropriate, should cater for the visually impaired.
+This shall ensure that pedestrians and cyclists can cross streets without having to stop halfway on a central traffic island for passing traffic. - Raised table footway crossovers shall be provided where access and other minor streets intersect. - Footpaths shall be continued at the same level across vehicular entrances.
 The interface of the pedestrian crossover and the carriageway should take the form of a ramp of no greater than 1:12.
-The surface of the ramp should comprise durable paviors or setts, in natural stone or pre-cast concrete depending on the context; - The use of guardrails at pedestrian crossing shall be avoided where possible.
-Tactile paving at pedestrian crossings should take the form of studs drilled into the paved surface. - Dedicated cycle ways should be provided, where possible, along Main Street, Arterial Streets and Link streets as specified in Appendix 3 (Street Design Cross Sections and Typologies) and through open spaces and green links. - All tertiary/access streets shall be designed for low traffic speeds (10kph-30kph) in a manner that allows for safe integration with traffic for cyclists.
+The surface of the ramp should comprise durable paviors or setts, in natural stone or pre-cast concrete depending on the context. - The use of guardrails at pedestrian and cyclist crossings shall be avoided where possible.
+Tactile paving at pedestrian crossings should take the form of studs drilled into the paved surface. - Dedicated cycle ways should be provided, where possible, along Main Street, Arterial Streets and Link Streets as specified in Appendix 3 (Street Design Cross Sections and Typologies) and through open spaces and green links. - All tertiary/Access Streets shall be designed for low traffic speeds (10kph-30kph) in a manner that allows for safe integration with traffic for cyclists. - In order to avoid conflicts between pedestrian and cycle movement, pedestrian paths and cycle paths/tracks shall be segregated horizontally and/or vertically in accordance with the National Cycle Manual (2010).
+Such segregation could be provided in the form of kerb lines and differing surface finishes as illustrated in Appendix 3 of the Local Area Plan. - Advance stacking locations shall be provided as safe queuing spaces for cyclists at signalised junctions in accordance with the recommendations of the National Cycle Manual (2010).